Amazon-EN-0424/Week8/README.md

 - Establish the appropriate relationships between entities using JPA annotations.
 - Utilize enumerated types for character titles and house sigils.
 - Incorporate embeddable types for character locations and house words.
-- Provide RESTful APIs for performing CRUD operations on characters, houses, and alliances.
 - Implement unit tests to verify the functionality of the relationships, enumerated types, and embeddable types.

 ### 🚀 Implementation Steps
-- Step 1: Set up a new Spring Boot project with the required dependencies for JPA and MySQL.
+- Step 1: Set up a new project with the required dependencies for JPA and MySQL.
 - Step 2: Design and create the entity classes for characters, houses, dragons, the Wall, the Night's Watch, and alliances.
 - Step 3: Define the relationships between entities using JPA annotations (`@OneToOne`, `@ManyToOne`, `@OneToMany`, `@ManyToMany`).
 - Step 4: Implement enumerated types for character titles and house sigils using the `@Enumerated` annotation.
 - Step 5: Create embeddable type classes for character locations and house words and use the `@Embedded` annotation in the entity classes.
 - Step 6: Implement repository interfaces for each entity using Spring Data JPA.
-- Step 7: Create RESTful API controllers for characters, houses, and alliances with endpoints for CRUD operations.
-- Step 8: Write unit tests to verify the functionality of relationships, enumerated types, and embeddable types.
+- Step 7: Write unit tests to verify the functionality of relationships, enumerated types, and embeddable types.
-- Step 9: Configure the database connection properties in the `application.properties` file.
+- Step 8: Configure the database connection properties.
-- Step 10: Test the application by running it and interacting with the APIs using tools like Postman or cURL.
+- Step 9: Test the application by running it and interacting with the APIs using tools like Postman or cURL.

-### 💡 Discussion
-- Discuss how the concepts learned in Week 7 (Enumerated Types, Embeddable Types, One-to-One, One-to-Many, Many-to-One, Many-to-Many) are applied in the Game of Thrones character and house management system project.
-- Share insights on designing and implementing complex entity relationships in real-world applications.
-- Explore potential enhancements or additional features that could be added to the project.